yusufsaka007/CTF/ReversingELF/Reversing_ELF_by_Tryhackme_Writeup.md

 </p>

 ## 8 - Challenge 8
 Another straightforward challenge.
 The program takes an argument via `argv[1]`, converts it to a string with `atoi`, and checks if it equals `-889262067`.
-Let’s smash that check!

 <p align="center">
   <img src="https://github.com/yusufsaka007/CTF/blob/main/ReversingELF/img/8_1.png?raw=true" width="200">